chillyvee/precrux/README.md

 SHUTDOWN THE CHASER on the remote signers once horcrux is configured.
 Horcrux runs without the CHASER.

+# Security

+Security and management of any key material is outside the scope of this service.
+Always consider your own security and risk profile when dealing with sensitive keys, services, or infrastructure.

+# No Liability

+This software comes as is, without any warranty or condition, and no contributor will be liable to anyone for any damages related to this software or this license, under any kind of legal claim.

+# Important

+You should be fairly comfortable running tendeermint/cosmos-sdk chains before attempting to use horcrux.
+There are known cases of teams double signing for a permanent tombstone during this process.

+We advise against using this configuration tool during a chain halt.
+Fix your chain first before attempting any configuration.

+Teams who often need to request help from others during setup or upgrade of the chain itself are likely the teams who should NOT be using this software.

+# Important before configuration:

+* Your validator node should be shutdown
+* priv_validator_key.json file should be backed up
+* priv_validator_key.json should be removed from the validator/sentry

+If you are more knowledgeable, you can keep running your validator node, but there are documented cases of teams double signing for a permanent tombstone during similar processes.

 # Prepartion for Local and Remote Horcrux nodes